Jean Anne Booth

 Chief Executive Officer

-Focus groups have named UnaliWear's Kanega watch a wearable “OnStar for People” because we provide discreet support for falls, medication reminders, and a guard against wandering in a classically-styled watch that features an easy-to-use speech interface rather than buttons.
-Thanks to our patent-pending battery system in the band, you never have to take your watch off to charge - and unlike Apple watch or Samsung Gear, we don’t require a smart phone (because it's built in).
+Focus groups have named UnaliWear's Kanega watch a wearable “OnStar for People” because they provide discreet support for falls, medication reminders, and a guard against wandering in a classically-styled watch that features an easy-to-use speech interface rather than buttons.
+Thanks to their patented battery system in the band, you never have to take your watch off to charge - and unlike Apple watch or Samsung Gear, they don’t require a smart phone (because it's built in).

 HTA - Tell us a little about your background?